cromalu/telco-vecchio/README.md

 ### Configuration

-telco-vecchio agent gets configured at launch time by parsing `...` configuration file having the following parameters.
+telco-vecchio daemon gets configured at launch time by parsing `...` configuration file having the following parameters.

 #### main parameters

-* `users`: list of the remote users allowed to interact with telco-vecchio agent, each user is defined with:
+* `users`: list of the remote users allowed to interact with telco-vecchio daemon, each user is defined with:
 ** a name
 ** a phone number